sodium410/web/basics.md

 Server side: eg:https://test.com?discount=10&discount=50  //server might use second instead of first or add both and give 60% discount.

 ## Prototype Pollution:
-javascript specific vulnerability - DOM invader - to prevent: just block __proto__ in the input -- is kind of magic property whose value we define gets auto inherited to all other objects
+javascript specific vulnerability - DOM invader -
+to prevent: Filter out __proto__, constructor, and prototype keys from user input before merging
 if user controlled input is used in js object modification then attacker can add __prototype__ property to the object which gets inherited by all objects.
 https://www.netspi.com/blog/technical-blog/web-application-pentesting/ultimate-guide-to-prototype-pollution/
 server side is more severe and high impact compared to client side pollution
 identity source and send the payload
+often a result of research and known vuln
 Prototype Pollution = Injecting properties into the base object globally
 Insecure Deserialization = Injecting or modifying object state during reconstruction
+{"__proto__":{"isAdmin":true}}

 ## Insecure deserialization
 ysoserial  unserialize dont deserialize user controlled data burp scanner can identify if any serialized data